← Back to Blog

 How to verify:

-Open the Web App via /dev_search in UAE Property AI Bot and search the developer name.
+Use Dubai REST / RERA developer records for the sponsor entity.
 The analysis shows the full DLD portfolio with expected vs actual completion dates.
 Cross-reference with Dubai REST for individual project status checks.

 Why it matters: